What is a concussion?

 An injury to another part of the body that transmits force to the head can also result

 in concussion.
-The injury keeps the brain from working normally.
-Symptoms of a concussion
+The injury may keep the brain from working normally.
+Symptoms of a

 Millions of mild traumatic brain injuries occur in the U.S. each year, but most don't

 Many concussions that require emergency treatment are because of falls, motor vehicle